 Just how many people will end up working from home remains to be seen, but for industries like technology, finance, education, and insurance, the numbers will likely be high.
-And individuals in those industries will rely on cloud computing solutions, work management platforms, file sharing, and cloud computing solutions, and of course, email, to remain connected and productive.
+And individuals in those industries will rely on cloud computing solutions, work management platforms, file sharing, and of course, email, to remain connected and productive.

 Just two years ago, the Bureau of Labor Statistics reported that 29% of Americans could work from home but only 5.2% actually did.
 Now, because of the pandemic, many who reported that they could work from home, but weren’t previously, are doing so.
 Recent estimates show that hundreds of thousands, if not millions, of Americans are part of this distributed model.
 And while there are technological solutions to support this new distributed workforce, we lack a culture to support it.